Baby Bearded Dragon Care Sheet

 Temperatures

 In your vivarium you should have a basking spot for your beardie which should be between 100 and 105 degrees Fahrenheit.
 The highest temperature should be on a rock, or piece of wood directly under the basking lamp.
 The other end of the viv should be no higher than 85 degrees.
 It is very important to maintain this temperature range.
 Beardies are cold blooded and regulate their temperatures by moving from one end to the other.
 I recommend having a dual temp thermometer so you can easily see what the temps are.
+Read the page on thermostats to help you get the temperature set up right.
+Read about controlling your temperatures with a thermostat.

 Lighting